 Entry to our Foundation Stage classes is subject to availability of spaces.
 If we are over-subscribed in any year group we will establish a waiting list.

 Nursery pupils may enter the Nursery at any time after their 2nd birthday.
-During the two terms before the child is due to start, we invite the parent and child to attend two short hour long sessions.
+Your child will be invited to meet their class teacher and come into their class the term before they start.
+This will then be followed up with other sessions to come into nursery before your child’s start date.
 During these sessions they will be able to meet and chat with staff, familiarise themselves with the setting, and give their child the opportunity to play with children who will be in their class when they start.
 During the term before they start parents will have an appointment with the Head of Prep where they will complete a booklet together entitled, "All About Your Child".
 This will enable the parents to ask questions and discuss anything that maybe useful for the staff to know, so as to ensure the child makes a smooth transition into the Nursery.
 While the parents are with the Head of Prep, their child will have a session in the Nursery where he/she will be encouraged to take part in the activities that are planned for that day.